-- Good Regulatory Practices encompassing the use of regulatory impact assessments, stakeholder engagement and ex post evaluation are a critical tool in the hands of governments to ensure that regulation achieves its objectives. - Over the past several years, attention has grown for the trade costs of regulatory divergence.
-Diverging regulation may increase the costs to trade goods and services across borders.
+- Regulations may have, as a secondary result, the impact of being overly trade restrictive and may create unnecessary obstacles to the free flow of goods. - Over the past several years, attention has grown for the trade costs of regulatory divergence. - Diverging regulation may increase the costs to trade goods and services across borders.